cdev-framework/cdev-website/content/docs/examples/relationaldb.md

 {{<break 1>}}
 ### SqlAlchemy ORM
 One of the main benefits of SqlAlchemy is the option to use it's [powerful ORM](https://www.fullstackpython.com/sqlalchemy.html).
-To get the full use of the ORM, we are going to pair it with the [alembic](https://alembic.sqlalchemy.org) library to automatically generate the migration files when we update our models.
+To get the full use of the ORM, we can pair it with the [alembic](https://alembic.sqlalchemy.org) library to automatically generate the migration files when we update our models.

-Starting from the `quick-start` template, add a `relational db` to your resources.
+Starting from the `quick-start` template, add a `relational_db` to your resources.
 ```bash
 cdev init orm-demo --template quick-start
 ```